September 27, 2002

 COMMITTEES, COMMISSIONS & TASK FORCES

-Finance and Human Resources—Thomas W. Cranmer, Chairperson
+Finance and Human Resources—Thomas W. Cranmer, Chair

 Mr. Cranmer provided a financial update and noted that the committee has formalized a number of policies in the past year and it continues to review dues issues.